digitalcredentials/workflow-coordinator/README.md

 ## Summary

 Use this server to issue [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) to a wallet like the [Learner Credential Wallet (LCW)](https://lcw.app).
-The credential can optionally be allocated a [revocation status](https://www.w3.org/TR/vc-status-list/) that can in turn later be used to revoke the credential.
+Credentials can optionally be allocated a [revocation status](https://www.w3.org/TR/vc-status-list/) that can later be used to revoke the credential.

-The issued credentials are `assigned` to a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) that the wallet (on behalf of the holder) provides to the issuer as part of the exchange.
-DIDs are effectively collections of cryptographic key pairs, which in this case later allow the holder to demonstrate that they control the credential by using a private key associated with their DID to sign challenges.
+The issued credentials are _assigned_ to a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) that the wallet provides (on behalf of the holder) to the issuer as part of the exchange.
+DIDs are effectively collections of cryptographic key pairs, which in this case later allow the holder to later demonstrate that they control the credential by using a private key associated with their DID to sign challenges.

 ## Architecture